bongiozzo/musica_mustdie/output/band_rhapsodyoffire.md

 # Rhapsody Of Fire

-Дискография
-"Land Of Immortals" 1994, Power Metal
-"Eternal Glory" 1995, Power Metal
-"Legendary Tales" 1997, Power Metal
-"Symphony Of Enchanted Lands" 1998, Power Metal "Emerald Sword" 1998, Power Metal
-"Dawn Of Victory" 2000, Power Metal
-"Holy Thunderforce" 2000, Power Metal
-"Rain Of A Thousand Flames" 2001, Power Metal
-"The Power Of Dragonflame" 2002, Power Metal
-"Tales From The Emerald Sword Saga" 2004, Power Metal "The Dark Secret EP" 2004, Power Metal
-"Symphony Of Enchanted Lands Part 2 - The Dark Secret" 2004, Power Metal "Unholy Warcry - one-song-CD" 2004, Power Metal
-"Live In Canada 2005 - The Dark Secret" 2006, Power Metal "Triumph or Agony" 2006, Power Metal
-"Visions From The Enchanted Lands [DVD]" 2007, Power Metal "The Frozen Tears of Angels" 2010, Power Metal
-"The Cold Embrace of Fear (EP)" 2010, Black Metal "From Chaos to Eternity" 2011, Power Metal
-"Dark Wings of Steel" 2013, Power Metal
-"Into The Legend" 2016, Power Metal
+Italian Sympho power metal (ex-Rhapsody)

+## Дискография

+### "Land Of Immortals" 1994, Power Metal

+1. Invernal Fury
+2. Warrior of Ice
+4. Land Of Immortals
+5. Holy Wind

+### "Eternal Glory" 1995, Power Metal

+1. Invernal Fury
+2. Warrior of Ice
+3. Tears At Nightfall
+4. Alive And Proud
+5. Land Of Immortals
+6. Holy Wind
+7. Eternal Glory

+### "Legendary Tales" 1997, Power Metal

+1. Ira Tenax
+2. Warrior Of Ice
+3. Rage Of The Winter
+4. Forest Of Unicorns
+5. Flames Of Revenge
+6. Virgin Skies
+7. Land Of Immortals
+8. Echoes Of Tragedy
+9. Lord Of Thunder
+10. Legendary Tales
+Luca Turilli - Guitars
+Alex Strapolli - Keyboards
+Daniele Carbonera - Drums
+Fabio Lione - Lead Vocals
+All Bass By Sascha Paeth & Robert Hunecke

+### "Symphony Of Enchanted Lands" 1998, Power Metal

+1. Epicus Furor
+2. Emerald Sword
+3. Wisdom Of The Kings
+4. Heroes Of The Lost Valley
+5. Eternal Glory
+6. Beyond The Gates Of Infinity
+7. Wings Of Destiny
+8. The Dark Tower Of Abyss
+9. Riding The Winds Of Eternity
+10.Symphony Of Enchanted Lands
+(c)1998 Limb Music

+### "Emerald Sword" 1998, Power Metal

+1. Emerald Sword
+2. Where Dragons Fly
+3. Modified version of "Land of Immortals"

+Rhapsody  -  Concept
+Eric Philippe  -  Artwork
+Sascha Paeth  -  Guitar (Acoustic), Mandolin, Balalaika, Producer, Engineer, Mastering, Mixing Luca Turilli  -  Guitar, Vocals, Choir, Chorus Friedrike Bauer  -  Violin
+Cosima Bergk  -  Violin, Viola
+Tatiana Bloch  -  Vocals, Choir, Chorus
+Matthias Brommann  -  Violin
+Davide Calabrese  -  Vocals, Choir, Chorus
+Daniele Carbonera  -  Percussion, Drums
+Stefanie Holk  -  Violin
+Robert Hunecke  -  Vocals, Choir, Chorus
+Don Kosaken  -  Vocals, Choir, Chorus
+Hagen Kuhr  -  Cello
+Jan Larsen  -  Violin, Viola
+Soren Leupold  -  Lute, Baroque Lute
+Fabio Lione  -  Vocals
+Alessandro Lotta  -  Bass
+Michele Mayer  -  Vocals, Choir, Chorus
+Andre Neygenfind  -  Contrabass (Vocal)
+Cinzia Rizzo  -  Vocals
+Ricky Rizzo  -  Vocals
+Almut Schlicker  -  Violin
+R. Limb Schnoor  -  Executive Producer
+Alex Staropoli  -  Piano, Harpsichord, Keyboards, Vocals, Choir, Chorus Manuel Staropoli  -  Oboe, Recorder, Vocals, Choir, Chorus, Baroque Oboe, Baroque Recorder Marie-Theres Strumpf  -  Viola

+### "Dawn Of Victory" 2000, Power Metal

+Lux Triumphans
+Dawn of Victory
+Triumph for my Magic Steel
+The Village of Dwarves
+Dargor, Shadowlord of the Black Mountain
+The Bloody Rage of the Titans
+Holy Thunderforce
+Trolls in the Dark (instrumental)
+The Last Winged Unicorn
+The Mighty Ride of the Firelord

+Laurence Vanryne
+Baroque recorders: Manuel Staropoli
+Lead violin: Maggie Ardorf
+Drums played by Thunderforce

+All songs published by Limb Music Publishing, Germany Executive Producer: R. Limb Schnoor

+### "Holy Thunderforce" 2000, Power Metal

+1 Holy Thunderforce 4:22
+2 Dargor, Shadowlord of the Black Mountain [Extended Version] 8:28 3 Rage of the Winter [Symphonic and Original Demo Length Version] 4:47

+### "Rain Of A Thousand Flames" 2001, Power Metal

+1. Rain Of A Thousand Flames
+2. Deadly Omen
+3. Queen Of The Dark Horizons
+Rhymes Of A Tragic Poem - The Gothic Saga
+4. Tears Of A Dying Angel
+5. Elnor's Magic Valley
+6. The Poem's Evil Page
+7. The Wizard's Last Rhymes

+Produced by:

+Sascha Paeth & Miro

+### "The Power Of Dragonflame" 2002, Power Metal

+1. In Tenebris
+2. Knightrider Of Doom
+3. The Power Of The Dragonflame
+4. The March Of The Swordmaster
+5. When Demons Awake
+6. Agony Is My Name (Bonustrack Ltd. Ed.)
+7. Lamento Eroico
+8. Steelgods Of The Last Apocalypse
+9. The Pride Of The Tyrant
+10. Rise From The Sea Of Flames
+11. Gargoyles, Angels Of Darkness

+Produced by Sacha Paeth and Miro

+Fabio Lione - vocals
+Luca Turilli - guitars
+Alessandro Lotta - bass
+Alex Staropoli - keyboards
+Alex Holzwarth - drums

+### "Tales From The Emerald Sword Saga" 2004, Power Metal

+### "The Dark Secret EP" 2004, Power Metal

+"The Dark Secret" track listing:

+01. Unholy Warcry (short version)*
+02. Thunder Mighty Roar*
+03. Sacred Power Of Raging Winds
+04. Guardians Of Destiny (English version)*
+05. Non Ho Sonno

+* Titles will not appear on the upcoming studio album

+### "Symphony Of Enchanted Lands Part 2 - The Dark Secret" 2004, Power Metal

+### "Unholy Warcry - one-song-CD" 2004, Power Metal

+### "Live In Canada 2005 - The Dark Secret" 2006, Power Metal

+### "Triumph or Agony" 2006, Power Metal

+01. Dar-Kunor
+I. Echoes From The Elvish Woods
+II.
+Fear Of The Dungeons
+02. Triumph Or Agony
+03. Heart Of The Darklands
+04. Old Age Of Wonders
+05. The Myth Of The Holy Sword
+06. Il Canto Del Vento
+07. Silent Dream
+08. Bloody Red Dungeons
+09. Son Of Pain
+10 The Mystic Prophecy Of The Demonknight
+I. A New Saga Begins
+II.
+Through The Portals Of Agony
+III.
+The Black Order
+IV.
+Nekron`s Bloody Rhymes
+V. Escape From Horror
+11. Dark Reign Of Fire
+I. Winter Dawn`s Theme

+### "Visions From The Enchanted Lands [DVD]" 2007, Power Metal

+DVD 1:

+Unholy warcry (Introduction)
+The past few years
+The wisdom of the kings (Live from Germany)
+The fans
+The village of dwarves (Live from Canada)
+The mystical journey
+Erian`s mystical rhymes (Live from Canada)
+Drum solo (Live from Canada)
+Canadian cousins
+Dawn of victory (Live from Canada)
+Lamento eroico (Live from Canada)
+Emerald sword (Live from Canada)
+The village of Dwarves (Live from Czech Republic)
+Land of immortals (Live from Czech Republic)
+Holy thunderforce (Live from Germany)

+Bonus video:

+Unholy Warcry-Extended version
+The magic of the wizard's dream-German version

+Unreleased bonus tracks:

+Age of the red moon
+Power of thy sword

+DVD 2:

+Unholy warcry music video
+The magic of the wizard`s dream music video
+The making of the dark secret - documentary
+The making of the wizard's dream - documentary
+Unholy warcry (Live from USA)
+Live equipment
+Additional interviews from 2005 tour
+Triumph or agony - Electronic press Kit
+Rehearsal - Erian`s Mystical Rhymes
+The village of Dwarves
+Outtakes

+### "The Frozen Tears of Angels" 2010, Power Metal

+1. Dark Frozen World 02:13
+2. Sea of Fate 04:47
+3. Crystal Moonlight 04:25
+4. Reign of Terror 06:52
+5. Danza Di Fuoco E Ghiaccio 06:25
+6. Raging Starfire 04:56
+7. Lost in Cold Dreams 05:12
+8. On the Way to Ainor 06:58
+9. The Frozen Tears of Angels 11:15

+Line-up:
+Fabio Lione – Vocals
+Luca Turilli – Guitars
+Alex Staropoli – Keyboards
+Patrice Guers – Bass
+Alex Holzwarth – Drums

+Bonus tracks for Japan:
+10. Sea of Fate (Orchestral Version)
+11. Immortal New Reign

+The special limited deluxe digipak has two bonus tracks:
+10. Labyrinth of Madness (04:35)
+11. Sea of Fate (Orchestral Version) (04:04)
+It also includes a 32 page booklet, as well as jewelcase and vinyl.

+Produced by Luca Turilli and Alex Staropoli.

+This is the third chapter of "The Dark Secret Saga", which began with "Symphony Of Enchanted Lands II: The Dark Secret".

+"Danza Di Fuoco E Ghiaccio" means "Dance Of Fire And Ice" in Italian.

+### "The Cold Embrace of Fear (EP)" 2010, Black Metal

+1. Act I The Pass of Nair-Kaan 02:01
+2. Act II Dark Mystic Vision 01:41
+3. Act III The Ancient Fires of Har-Kuun 14:56
+4. Act IV The Betrayal 03:58
+5. Act V Neve Rosso Sangue 04:41
+6. Act VI Erian's Lost Secrets 04:28
+7. Act VII The Angels' Dark Revelation 03:59

+### "From Chaos to Eternity" 2011, Power Metal

+1. Ad Infinitum  01:30
+ 2. From Chaos to Eternity  05:45
+3. Tempesta Di Fuoco  04:48
+4. Ghosts of Forgotten Worlds  05:35
+5. Anima Perduta  04:46
+6. Aeons of Raging Darkness  05:46
+7. I Belong to the Stars  04:55
+8. Tornado  04:57
+9. Heroes of the Waterfalls' Kingdom  19:32

+Heroes of the Waterfalls' Kingdom is divided in five parts,
+I. Lo Spirito Della Foresta
+II.
+Realm of Sacred Waterfalls
+III.
+Thanor's Awakening
+IV.
+Northern Skies Enflamed
+V. The Splendour of Angels' Glory (A Final Reveletion)

+### "Dark Wings of Steel" 2013, Power Metal

+### "Into The Legend" 2016, Power Metal

+1. In Principio  02:45
+2. Distant Sky  04:32
+3. Into the Legend  05:01
+4. Winter's Rain  07:44
+5. A Voice in the Cold Wind  06:18
+6. Valley of Shadows  06:55
+7. Shining Star  04:39
+8. Realms of Light  06:01
+9. Rage of Darkness  06:02
+10. The Kiss of Life  16:45
+11. Volar sin dolor  *

 ## Отношения с другими группами